SERCOS interface: Support

 Sercos is supported globally by Sercos International e.V.
 (SI) in Germany.
 Regional support is provided by Sercos North America(USA), Sercos Japan and Sercos China.
 These organizations provide a forum for the continued development of the standard, as well as user support.

-Conformance Testing and Interoperability
+Conformance testing and interoperability

 An important aspect of an open, interoperable communications system is rigorous testing of products for adherence to the standard and their ability to operate in networks of products from multiple vendors.
 Sercos International e.V. supports a Conformance Laboratory at the University of Stuttgart's Institute for Control Engineering of Machine Tools and Manufacturing Units (ISW).
 Products successfully passing conformance testing may display a mark indicating they are conformance tested.
 Conformance-tested Sercos I and II products are publicized in an index of certified products, Sercos I and II.
-Conformance-tested Sercos III products are publicized in a index of certified products, Sercos III.
+Conformance-tested Sercos III products are publicized in an index of certified products, Sercos III.